by-tezov/tuucho/mkdocs/docs/roadmap.md

 Work in progress:

+- **Images / Assets store**
+    - Add a way to cache images and use them (or remote assets)

 - **Component Feature**
-  - Split presentation layer to move component into additional dependencies.
-Keep only core functionalities
     - Add a dev documentation to demonstrate how to create a new View from scratch
     - Add Dokka doc for CI

-- **Images / Assets store**
-  Add a way to cache images and use them (or remote assets)

 ---